Rono0365/OneStack/README.md

 ## Introduction

-OneStack aims to create a vibrant and ronoive community for tech students in Kenya, providing a platform for knowledge sharing, collaboration, and networking.
+OneStack aims to create a vibrant and supportive community for tech students in Kenya, providing a platform for knowledge sharing, collaboration, and networking.
 Whether you're studying programming, computer science, engineering, or any other tech-related field, OneStack is the place for you to connect with fellow students, ask questions, share insights, and learn from each other's experiences.

 ## Features